On Dimension-dependent concentration for convex Lipschitz functions in product spaces: Introduction

 Let $(\Omega_i,\Sigma_i,\mu_i)$, $i\geq 1$, be probability spaces, and for a given $n\geq 1$, let $\mathcal F_n$ be a subset of real valued measurable functions $f$ on the product space $(\prod_{i=1}^n \Omega_i, \prod_{i=1}^n\Sigma_i,\mu_1\times\dots\times \mu_n)$.
 A question is to estimate for every $t>0$ the quantity

-(we focus on deviation from the median, for concreteness).
+(we focus on deviation from the median; see, for example, \cite[Propositions~1.7,~1.8]{Ledoux} for relations between deviations from the mean and the median).

-First, let $\mathcal F_n$ be the class of $1$--Lipschitz functions in $\R^n$ (here and further in this note, the Lipschitzness is with respect to the standard Euclidean metric in $\R^n$), and $\mu_1,\dots,\mu_n$ be Borel probability measures in $\R$.
-In particular, it is known that whenever measures $\mu_i$ satisfy a {\it Poincar\'e inequality} with a non-trivial constant $\lambda>0$, i.e
+First, let $\mathcal F_n$ be the class of $1$-Lipschitz functions \co{on} $\R^n$ (here and further in this note, the Lipschitzness is with respect to the standard Euclidean metric in $\R^n$), and $\mu_1,\dots,\mu_n$ be Borel probability measures \co{on} $\R$.
+In particular, it is known that whenever measures $\mu_i$ satisfy the {\it Poincar\'e inequality} with a non-trivial constant $\lambda>0$, i.e

-then the product measure $\mu_1\times\dots\times \mu_n$ satisfies the Poincar\'e inequality in $\R^n$ with the same constant, which in turn implies subexponential dimension--free upper bound $\exp(-c t)$ for \eqref{31941313049}, where $c>0$ depends only on the Poincar\'e constant \cite{GM83} (see also, for example, \cite[Chapter~2]{RamonNotes}).
+then the product measure $\mu_1\times\dots\times \mu_n$ satisfies the Poincar\'e inequality \co{on} $\R^n$ with the same constant, which in turn implies subexponential dimension-free upper bound $\exp(-c t)$ for \eqref{31941313049}, where $c>0$ depends only on the Poincar\'e constant \cite{GM83} (see also, for example, \cite[Chapter~2]{RamonNotes}).
 Conversely, if $\mu=\mu_1=\mu_2=\dots$ is a probability measure on $\R$, and for some $t>0$, \eqref{31941313049} is uniformly (over $n$) upper bounded by a quantity strictly less than $1/2$ then necessarily $\mu$ satisfies a Poincar\'e inequality with a non-trivial constant \cite{GRS2015}.

 A connection between concentration and measure transport inequalities was first highlighted in \cite{Marton1,Marton2}.
-In particular, it has been established in the literature (see \cite[Section~7]{OV}, \cite[Section~5]{Gozlan}, \cite[Corollary~5.1]{BGL}) that exponential dimension--free concentration for $\mu^{\times n}$, $n\geq 1$, is equivalent to the inequality
+In particular, it has been established in the literature (see \cite[Section~7]{OV}, \cite[Section~5]{Gozlan}, \cite[Corollary~5.1]{BGL}) that exponential dimension-free concentration for $\mu^{\times n}$, $n\geq 1$, is equivalent to the inequality